About the role

 - Overseeing financial performance of the school and ensuring money is well spent

-- Holding the headteacher or senior school leadership to account
+- Holding the headteacher or school leadership to account

 The governor role is strategic rather than operational.
 Governors don’t get involved with the day to day running of a school, instead supporting and challenging the school’s leadership team to drive school improvement.